warp-contracts/academy/warp-academy-docs/tutorials/ardit/application/interactions.md

 # Interactions

 Since our wallet is connected, we can make interactions (posting messages, voting) with the contract.
-To do this, firstly we need to connect with the contract and in the next step, we can write interaction.
+To do this, firstly we need to connect to the contract and in the next step - write interaction.

 ```js
 //src/stores/contract.js